About

 Points of entry

-Every device on the network receives a Security Profile/Schedule, which is initially determined by how the device gained access
+Every device on the network receives a Security Profile, which is initially determined by how the device gained access

 to the network. (see the Ethernet, WiFi, and Inbound VPN Servers below for examples)